In the previous

 When palette switching and/or shifting is used, for mid-to-small canvases (e.g.

 256x256 pixels) I gained almost an x8 performance boost over the OpenGL version of the renderer.
 With bigger or when palette switches/shifts aren’t used, the performance boost is less evident.
-However, this is not dramatic… let’s not forget that the engine is primarily aimed to lo-fi games (I don’t plan to write ~10K sprites regularly).
+However, this is not dramatic… let’s not forget that the engine is primarily aimed to lo-fi games (I don’t plan to draw ~10K sprites regularly).
 With some kind of z-index or dirty-region technique we could possibly have better performances, but the additional complexity won’t make it worth the effort.

 We can sum up the engine features added with this iteration as follows: